 Player gear status

-Due to the lack of different gear assets, animations, sprites, and special attack effects, there is no plan for equipable gears for the game.
-To implement different weapons and equipment would require custom made sprites to accommodate the different attack animations and varied look to the player’s avatar.
+To implement different weapons and equipment, it would require custom made sprites to accommodate the different attack animations and varied look to the player’s avatar.
+Due to the lack of different gear assets, animations, sprites, and special attack effects.
+We decide not to have equipable gears for the game at the current stage of our game, but instead focusing more on to the level design and combat system.

 Camera System